kathesch/JuliaTutorial.jl/docs/src/index.md

     1. [matlab-python-julia cheatsheet](https://cheatsheets.quantecon.org) - Quick way to see syntax differences between python and Julia for common operations
     2. [The Fast Track to Julia](https://juliadocs.github.io/Julia-Cheat-Sheet/) - Overview of the Julia language in one page
     3. [Official Julia languages documentation](https://docs.julialang.org/en/v1/) - Comprehensive overview of the entire language
-    4. [Julia for Talented Amateurs](https://www.youtube.com/c/juliafortalentedamateurs/videos) - Extensive youtube channel with tutorials on most parts of the language, data analysis, GPU computing, etc
+    4. [Julia for Talented Amateurs](https://www.youtube.com/c/juliafortalentedamateurs/videos) - Extensive youtube channel with tutorials on most parts of the language, data analysis, GPU computing, etc. Also, many great memes.